MooerFoes/scal-sdt/README.md

 ### Config

-Setup a config file first. `config/dreambooth.yaml` provided as template.
+Setup a config file first.

+`configs/native.yaml` (for native training) and `configs/dreambooth.yaml` (for DreamBooth) provided as examples.

-Some important config entries:
+Some notable config entries:

 `model`: Only Diffusers format is currently supported.
-Put in the path of the saved diffusers SD pipeline.
+Can be path to saved diffusers SD pipeline or a HuggingFace model identifier.

 `checkpoint.every_n_epochs`: This determines how frequent checkpoints should be saved. `checkpoint.save_top_k` also determines how many latest checkpoints should be kept.
 If your storage is limited, consider changing those.